Scrapsy/roll20-charactersheets/README.md

 These are charactersheets created for personal use.

+#### Catthulhu

+Created for Cats of Catthulhu.
+Based on the official sheets, with cat-die.
+[Official information](http://catthulhu.com).

 #### Chronicles of Darkness

 The Chronicles of Darkness charactersheet is a modified version of the [Official Chronicles of Darkness sheet](https://github.com/Roll20/roll20-character-sheets/tree/master/Chronicles%20of%20Darkness).
 It has been modified to better support Mage the Awakening games.
 Though a bit janky.